engineyard/ey-docs/pages/full-text-search-with-thinking-sphinx.md

         ey recipes upload -e environment_name

-5. After the cookbook is uploaded, update your environment from the AppCloud dashboard.
+5. After the cookbook is uploaded, update your environment from the Cloud dashboard.

 	![Update environment](images/sphinx_update.jpg)